-Actual text: "sous subditos sacerdotes semel saltem in hebdomada visitabit, de statu vero aliorum subditorum per immediatos officiales edocebitur."
+Actual text: "suos subditos sacerdotes semel saltem in hebdomada visitabit, de statu vero aliorum subditorum per immediatos officiales edocebitur."

 The rendition of the definitive text will be the responsibility the Commission assigned for this purpose.
-At this time we merely propose Iwo changes:
+At this time we merely propose two changes:

-That the word "sacerdotes be suppressed. the Constitutions approved by the Holy See in 1870 (as well as the text (4'1865) merely said "suas subditos visitable But in the petition of the General Chapter of 1912, the Sacred Congregation of Religious approved the actual text which appears then with the Constitutions of 1913 (Madrid Typographia Iberica Stanislai Maestre).
+1) That the word "sacerdotes" be suppressed. the Constitutions approved by the Holy See in 1870 (as well as the text of 1865) merely said: "suos subditos visitabit."
+But in the petition of the General Chapter of 1912, the Sacred Congregation of Religious approved the actual text which appears then with the Constitutions of 1913 (Madrid Typographia Iberica Stanislai Maestre)